pos2001/aws-iot-twinmaker-samples/CLOUD9_SETUP.md

 ## Summary

-AWS Cloud9 provides a cloud IDE that can be used to create an environment that comes pre-installed with typical cloud development tools.
+test :AWS Cloud9 provides a cloud IDE that can be used to create an environment that comes pre-installed with typical cloud development tools.
 The AWS IoT TwinMaker Getting Started samples provide a sample working development environment for building Digital Twins in AWS.
 Many required dependencies (such as awscli, cdk, and docker) come pre-installed in AWS Cloud9.

 Note: If you encounter any issues, try checking the Troubleshooting section at the end of this page